 For my own Blessingway, I had each guest bring a vegetarian dish, 2 beads – 1 for myself and 1 for my baby, to contribute to a Blessingway necklace to be worn or hung around the neck during labour.
 I also had each woman bring me a 8″ x 8″ piece of funky fabric to make a bunting, or flags to be hung above the birth space and/or above the baby’s sleeping space after birth, to remind me of all my friend’s blessings and well wishes.
 Some women also have their friends write words of affirmations for the birth.

 During the ceremony I was pampered with a herbal foot soak while I had my belly painted with henna, and during this time each friend bought me their beads and a blessing to wish me a good birth and to wish the baby a safe arrival.
 My friends also told me their birth stories and read poems and words of affirmations to fill me with confidence for the birth.
-After the ceremony my flags were sewn together to make the bunting which 4 years on, still hangs above the spot he was birthed!
+After the ceremony my flags were sewn together to make the bunting which was hung above the spot he was birthed for years until we moved house!

 If you would like me to conduct a Blessingway ceremony for you, please get in touch and I can help make this journey to parenthood an extra special occasion that is suited to your individual tastes.